jmtt646089/neonstack/README.md

 ### 4. Push Database Schema

-This command will <font bold color = "red"> sync your Drizzle schema </font> with your Neon database.
+This command will *️⃣sync your Drizzle schema *️⃣ with your Neon database.

 ```bash
 npx drizzle-kit migrate